-Murray digs deep to give GB lead in Davis Cup tie
+Murray dedicates win to grandma after missing funeral

-Davis Cup 2023 results: Andy Murray beats Leandro Riedi to give Great Britain lead over Switzerland
+Davis Cup 2023 results: Andy Murray misses grandma's funeral to give Great Britain lead over Switzerland

 Last updated on .From the section Tennis

+A tearful Andy Murray dedicated a Davis Cup win to his grandmother Ellen after revealing he missed her funeral because it was the same day as his match.

-Andy Murray had to dig deep to ensure Great Britain made a winning start in their Davis Cup round-robin tie against Switzerland in Manchester.
+Murray, 36, had to dig deep to ensure Great Britain made a winning start in a round-robin tie against Switzerland.

-With Britain aiming for a place in November's eight-team knockout stage, Murray edged past Swiss debutant Leandro Riedi 6-7 (7-9) 6-4 6-4.
+Murray edged past Leandro Riedi 6-7 (7-9) 6-4 6-4 before telling the crowd it was his gran's funeral on Friday.

+Overcome with emotion, Murray said: "I'm sorry to my family I'm not able to be there.
+Gran, this one is for you."

+Murray sat on his chair, with his head under his towel, before receiving another consoling round of applause from the crowd at Manchester's AO Arena.

+It came after the three-time Grand Slam champion showed his quality and experience to come through adversity on the court.

-Cameron Norrie can seal victory by beating Stan Wawrinka later on Friday.
+With Britain aiming for a place in November's eight-team knockout stage, Murray's win means Cameron Norrie can seal victory against the Swiss by beating Stan Wawrinka later on Friday.

 If Norrie loses, Dan Evans and Neal Skupski can secure a second straight GB win by taking the deciding doubles.